CollusionStudios/collusion-cd/README.md

       JENKINS_USER=...
     ```

-    Find the values from Azure
+    Feel in the values with something

 ## Configuration As Code